VBGI/leafs/leaf/readme.md

 ##Conclusion
-Common conclusion on the causes of the variability.
+Common conclusions on the causes of the variations in leaf shape.